Texas Labor Laws

 Break law exceptions exist only for construction workers in Texas, who are entitled to a break of at least 10 minutes for every four hours worked.

-Furthermore, if an employee works shifts lasting 24 hours or more, employers and employees can agree to exclude up to 8 hours of sleeping time and meal breaks from hours worked.
+Furthermore, if an employee works shifts lasting 24 hours or more, employers and employees can agree to exclude up to 8 hours of sleeping time from hours worked.

 What are Texas Breastfeeding Laws?

-Under federal regulations, employees must be given a break of ‘reasonable time’ whenever they need to express milk.
+Federal law mandates that employees in Texas must be given a break of ‘reasonable time’ whenever they need to express milk.

 Employers must also provide a private, non-bathroom space, free from intrusion, to express milk.
-Breastfeeding breaks are paid only if the employee is relieved of their duties for the duration of the break.
+Breastfeeding breaks are paid only if the employee is relieved of their duties for the break.

 These breaks must be made available for up to one year after the child’s birth and do not have to be compensated.
 Employers with less than 50 employees are exempt from providing breastfeeding breaks if they pose an undue hardship to the employer.